CedesAJ/ActiveDirectoryLab/README.md

 <br>Next, connect to "dc1" using Remote Desktop Connection and entering the public ip address.
 <img width="1432" height="805" alt="image" src="https://github.com/user-attachments/assets/e420d9d1-45ec-4258-a0ae-4913f17b2a7e" />

 <br>Disable Windows Firewall.
-Cllick the start button then select run and type "wf.msc".
+Click the start button then select run and type "wf.msc".
 Click on the Windows Defender Firewall Properties and turn off in all the tabs and click "Apply" and "OK"

-<br>Point the virtual machine "client1" to look up DNS on "dc-1" by setting the DNS server as the Private IP of "dc1".
+<br>Point the virtual machine "client1" to look up DNS on "dc1" by setting the DNS server as the Private IP of "dc1".
 Click on virtual machines in the Azure portal and select "client1" and then "Network Settings".
 Then click on the NIC at the top labeled as "ipconfig1".
 Select the DNS Servers then select the "Custom" bullet under DNS servers and enter the Private IP address of "dc1" then click "Save" at the top.
 <img width="1432" height="805" alt="image" src="https://github.com/user-attachments/assets/fd5558df-13fb-4f9a-a94d-e1cdc39fc5c3" />

 <br>Restart "client1".